neo-turak/Linux_Manual/README.md

 # Linux_Manual
-an android application can be search Linux command
+an android application for searching Linux basic commands. also,has some specification, how to us...etc.